instructional delivery services

 In this module the participant will explore the standards for Social -Emotional Learning presented in the Ohio Department of Education’s website.
 The participant will focus or zoom in on the standards for the grade band he or she teaches.
 In this exploration the student will examine the following competencies: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

-Assignment SEL Zoom In: Participant will create a slide show that incorporates knowledge gained from a thorough examination of one of the five competency areas for his or her grade band.
+Assignment SEL Zoom In: Participant will create a slideshow that incorporates knowledge gained from a thorough examination of one of the five competency areas for his or her grade band.
 This slide show should be informative, concise, and demonstrate a thorough understanding of the chosen competency.
 The slide show could then be shared with a PLC or TBT.

-Assignment Module Reflection: Participant will complete a one-page summary in reflection of new knowledge gained from completing this module.
-Choose two of the following to include in your reflection: how your thinking has changed, new insights, how will you change your practice based on this learning, reflections on your current practice.
+Assignment Module Reflection: Participants will complete a one-page summary in reflection of new knowledge gained from completing this module.
+Choose two of the following to include in your reflection: how your thinking has changed, new insights, how you will change your

 Module Two: Why is teacher language important?

 In this module the participant will explore the purpose of intentional teacher language and its role in the classroom.
 The participant will consider general guidelines for teacher language and the effective use of questioning in the classroom.
-Open ended questioning strategies will be explored for both academic and community building purposes.
+Open ended questioning strategies will be

+explored for both academic and community building purposes.
 Video: What is Teacher Language?

 Video: Teacher Language Independent Work Time